vtex-apps/io-documentation/docs/en/GettingStarted/build-stores-with-store-framework/2-PreRequesites.md

 Therefore, making the resource available also entails access control that gives our product team sufficient overview over the entire ecosystem, avoiding lack of transparency in the development of the solution.

-Seeking to leverage our resources and keep everyone up-to-date with any changes, the VTEX IO team asks stores that are interested in the Store Framework solution to submit their VTEX account data through this [**Store Framework Application form**](https://docs.google.com/forms/d/e/1FAIpQLSclhQed9copSm44UuMBMXxosxndtWvWrYDrrZOaO62mKP8zlg/viewform).
+Seeking to leverage our resources and keep everyone up-to-date with any changes, **the VTEX Store Framework team asks stores that are interested in the Store Framework solution to submit their VTEX account data through this [Store Framework Application form](https://docs.google.com/forms/d/e/1FAIpQLSclhQed9copSm44UuMBMXxosxndtWvWrYDrrZOaO62mKP8zlg/viewform)**.

 Once the request has been sent, the VTEX Store Framework team will analyze your store's scenario and get in touch within 3 business days for support on your project.